 I didn’t want it to be fancy, just some simple search inputs which returned a list of flights with a minimal interface, on one page.
 No ads, no secondary pages, just bare-bones flight data.

-Google had just announced they would shut down their Qpx Express API in April so that was out of the question.
+Google had just announced they would shut down their QPX Express API in April so that was out of the question.

-Skyscanner.com has a closed API and you need to apply in order to get access and I never heard anything back from them.
+Skyscanner has a closed API and you need to apply in order to get access and I never heard anything back from them.

-So, I settled on Kiwi.com’s open Flight Search API, which is quite well documented.
+Eventually I settled on Kiwi.com’s open Flight Search API, which is quite well documented.

-I searched Google hundreds of times and scoured sites like Stack Overflow and several developer blogs for bits of code I could use and to ask questions from developers.
+I performed hundreds of Google searches and scoured sites like Stack Overflow and several developer blogs for bits of code I could use and to ask questions from developers.
+I was hooked and intrigued by this project.

 “In summary, the long-held belief that it is better to purchase round-trip tickets whenever possible to get the best fares, is simply no longer true,” the study said.